johnnovak/dotfiles/README.md

 sudo port install coreutils +with_default_names
 ```

+TODO

 ## Installing the dotfiles

-Clone this repo into somewhere (e.g. `~/.dotfiles`) and then do the following:
+Clone this somewhere (e.g. `~/.dotfiles`) and then do the following:

 ```
 cd ~/.dotfiles
 ./install.sh
 ```

-The script is completely non-destructive and creates backup of any existing
+The script is completely non-destructive and creates backups of any existing
 files.
 Just follow the instructions.

 ## Notes